HousebirdGames/Birdhouse/README.md

 - `-production` or `-p`: Release to the production environment.
 - `-staging` or `-s`: Release to the staging environment.
 - `-local` or `-l`: Builds the project to the local dist directory and thereby skips the upload to the server (so -p and -s are ignored).
+- `-forced <-p|-s|-l>`: Forces the update (triggers a page reload after the new version is cached on the user's device), without notifying the user.
+- `-silent <-p|-s|-l>`: Performs a silent update which does not display the update notification and becomes active after the next page reload.
 - `-version` or `-v`: Update the version of the `service-worker.js`.
 - `-cache` or `-c`: (Re-)Generate the `filesToCache.js` file.
 - `-minify` or `-m`: Minifies the files in filesToCache.js (before uploading them to the server; if not set, the original files will be uploaded).